 CONFLICT OF INTEREST DISCLOSURE

 The authors did not receive financial support from any firm or person for this paper or from any firm or person with a financial or political interest in this paper.
 They are currently not officers, directors, or board members of any organization with an interest in this paper.
 While working on this paper, co-author Pascal Noel was an academic fellow with the JP Morgan Chase Institute (JPMCI) and received financial compensation for providing research advice on public reports produced by the JPMCI.
-Co-author Fiona Greig is currently an employee of JPMCI.
+Co-authors Fiona Greig and Erica Deadman are currently employees of JPMCI.
 JPMCI provided the data for this report and reviewed this data to avoid personal disclosure of personal identifying information, as well as the disclosure of firm intellectual property, and that the research output is consistent with the scope of the initial proposal.
 Discussant Jonathan Parker is an unpaid consultant at JPMCI where he does work for the Institute and has access to the data for research purposes utilized by Cox, et al. The views expressed in this paper are those of the authors, and do not necessarily reflect those of the JP Morgan Chase Institute, Princeton University, or the University of Chicago.